LuuuXXX/protobufjs/README.md

 2. Define a message body struct in a .proto file.

-For example, define a message body struct in the **userproto.proto** file.
+For example, define a message body struct in the **user.proto** file.

 ```
 syntax = "proto3";